mommel/DRiFT-Racetrack-Models/stages.md

 model | status | description
 -------- | -------- | --------
-basemap   | done   | basic map to plan the dimensions for the other models curbs   | ongoing   | Curbs for the center turn pitlane  | ongoing  | the pitlane, wall or step 360 degrees around a raised base.
-(Railing and fence on gridside should be options, as own models ) pitlane-rails | ongoing | first option carpark | ongoing | a rough adoption of the spa pit start-finish traverse | done |
+basemap   | done   | basic map to plan the dimensions for the other models curbs   | done   | Curbs for the center turn pitlane  | done  | the pitlane, wall or step 360 degrees around a raised base.
+(Railing and fence on gridside should be options, as own models ) pitlane-rails | (done) | first option carpark | ongoing | a rough adoption of the spa pit start-finish traverse | done |